 - Have at least one emergency contact in Israel before you leave!
-Your parents should identify one family who is very reliable, in case you have an emergency and need immediate help. - Save your destination address in your phone and have a secondary written copy.
-In case there's a flight delay or your phone isn't working, you'll be able to ask a taxi to take you where you need to go without any issues. - Pack shekalim (Israeli currency) in your wallet or purse for pocket change or for taxi fare when you arrive.
-Although it's easy to exchange money at the airport, banks and professional money changers typically have better rates. - Purchase converters and adaptors to use your electronic devices in Israel without risk of fire.
-Convertors convert Israeli current (220 volts) to American
+Your parents should identify one family who is very reliable, in case you have an emergency and need immediate help.

+- Save your destination address in your phone and also keep a written copy.
+In case there's a flight delay or your phone isn't working, you'll be able to ask a taxi to take you where you need to go without any issues.
-current (110

-volts).

-Adapters

-allow you
+- Pack shekalim (Israeli currency)

+in your wallet or purse for pocket

+change or for taxi fare when you

+arrive.
+Although it's easy to exchange

+money at the airport, banks and

+professional money changers

+typically have better rates.

+- Purchase converters and adapters to use your electronic devices in Israel without risk of fire.
+Converters change Israeli current (220 volts) to American current (110 volts).

-to plug in
+Adapters allow you to plug

-American

-devices

-into Israeli

-sockets, but

-they don't

-convert the

-voltage.
+American devices into Israeli sockets, but they don't convert the voltage.
+Adapters can be

-Adapters can be bought in Israel but make sure not to buy the small, cheap ones.
-Safer adapters can be found for just a few shekel more.
-For cellphones and laptops, it is recommended to buy charging cords in Israel.

-- Order your linen from companies who will deliver to your Israeli address like Blanket Express Plus.
-Buy toiletries in Israel to save on luggage space and weight. - Check the weather in Israel before your flight, wear comfortable clothes, and pack a sweater just in case. - Register with the State Department's Smart Traveler Enrollment Program (STEP) www.step.state.gov for overseas travelers, which provides security updates and enables the US embassy or consulate to contact you in case of an emergency. - Familiarize yourself with Israeli law and customs, as they may differ from other countries. - For all information about Israel's policies for declaring items, visit gov.il/en/departments/guides/guidetourist-customs - If you're returning with arba minim purchased in Israel, US customs law requires a sticker from the Israeli Ministry of Agriculture.
+- bought in Israel, but make sure not to buy the small, cheap ones.
+Safer adapters can be found for just a few shekalim more.
+For cellphones and laptops, it is recommended to buy charging cords in Israel. - Order your linen from companies such as Blanket Express Plus that will deliver to your Israeli address.
+Buy toiletries in Israel to save on luggage space and weight. - Check the weather in Israel before your flight, wear comfortable clothes, and pack a sweater just in case. - Register with the State Department's Smart Traveler Enrollment Program (STEP) www.step.state.gov for overseas travelers, which provides security updates and enables the US embassy or consulate to contact you in case of an emergency. - Familiarize yourself with Israeli law and customs, as they may differ from those of other countries. - For all information about Israel's policies for declaring items, visit gov.il/en/departments/guides/ guide-tourist-customs - If you're returning with arba minim purchased in Israel, US customs law requires a sticker from the Israeli Ministry of Agriculture.
 The sticker can be obtained from most established esrog dealers.
 Check for press releases from Agudath Israel to make sure your esrog won't be subject to fines and/or confiscation.